-If the operator has not operated a machine with LEVER STEERING OR DUAL HYDRO-STATIC TRANSMISSIONS, steering and ground operation should be learned and practiced until the operator is completely comfortable handling the machine BE-FORE ATTEMPTING TO MOW.
+If the operator has not operated a machine with LEVER STEERING OR DUAL TRANS-AXLES, steering and ground operation should be learned and practiced until the operator is completely comfortable handling the machine BEFORE ATTEMPTING TO MOW.

-Keep feet on footrest at all times when the machine is moving.
+Keep feet on footrests at all times when the machine is moving.
 Never operate the tractor without a deck or implement installed.